Kodular/Documentation/docs/components/social/twitter.md

     |search Results|`list`|

-This event is raised when the results of the search requested through <code>SearchSuccessful</code> have been retrieved.
-A list of the results can then be found in the <code>results</code> parameter or the <code>Results</code> property.
+This event is raised when the results of the search requested through `` SearchSuccessful `` have been retrieved.
+A list of the results can then be found in the `` results `` parameter or the `` Results `` property.

 ## Methods